🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-❄️ Air Conditioning + 8.2 -- 15 Air conditioning is widely available in accommodations, cafes, and coworking spaces due to the hot and humid climate, though power outages can occur.
+❄️ Air Conditioning + 8.2 -- 15 Air conditioning is widespread in accommodations, cafes, and coworking spaces due to the tropical climate, ensuring comfort for remote work.

 🎭 CULTURE & ENTERTAINMENT